Guardian & Farm and Ranch Dogs

 BE WISE!
 BEWARE!
 MANY A GSD BREEDER WILL TELL YOU THAT THEIR DOGS HERD WHEN IN REALITY THEIR DOGS CHASE.
 THERE IS A HUGE DIFFERENCE, IF YOU DO NOT BELIEVE THAT, ASK THE ANIMALS THEY ARE AFTER.
 IF YOU ARE INTERESTED IN HERDING AND ARE THINKING OF BUYING A PUPPY FROM SUCH A PERSON, ASK TO SEE THE DOG ACTUALLY HERD, OR ASK TO SEE VIDEOS OR PHOTOS.
 IF THE DOG IS CHASING THE ANIMALS YOU WILL SEE THE PERSON WITH A BAT AIMED AT THE DOG (a shepherd's tool, stick with a plastic paddle on the end, usually a red or blue paddle), OR SUCH, TO KEEP THE DOG BACK FROM CATCHING THE ANIMALS.
 AND/OR YOU WILL SEE THE HERDED ANIMALS "RUNNING FOR THEIR LIVES!", AND THE DOG IN CLOSE PURSUIT, OR MANY OTHER INSTANCES THAT WILL OR SHOULD TELL YOU THAT THIS IS NOT HERDING, IT IS CHASING!

-The dog in this photo, that is herding geese, CORRECTLY, belongs to a friend of ours in TN.
+The dog in this photo, that is herding geese, CORRECTLY, belongs to a friend of ours.
 He is a Collie and his name is Todd.

 Many times Livestock needs to just be moved from an area they are not suppose to be in.
 Moving Livestock is different than Herding.
 Herding is slow and easy, where the dog TAKES the animals from one place to another, or is when the dog(s) 'gather' the herd together in a tighter area.